Coronavirus / Covid-19 Information

 There is now a government compensation scheme for those who have to self-isolate and you can check whether you may be eligible here: Claiming financial support under the Test and Trace Support Payment scheme.

-From year group bubbles, one way systems and staggered breaks to maximised ventilation, cleaning and carefully planned classroom layouts, we have deployed a series of measures to reduce the risk to the safety of our school community over the last year.
-These are changing on a weekly basis in line with public health guidance but we continue to strive to adhere to the Department for Education advice with the following:
+We have deployed a series of measures to reduce the risk to the safety of our school community over the last year.
+These change in line with public health guidance and we continue to strive to adhere to the Department for Education advice with the following:

 Exemptions remain in place for pupils where we have received a written request from home.

-Please note that face masks should be worn when travelling on public transport and all pupils using Reg’s Coach’s should continue to wear a mask.
+Please note that we encourage all pupils to wear face masks when travelling on public transport and using Reg’s Coach’s should continue to wear a mask.

 All pupils should sanitise/wash their hands on arrival at school and throughout the day, including at the start of every lesson.
 They should follow the ‘catch it, bin it, kill it’ approach when coughing or sneezing.